benchristel/sindarin/possessives.md

 </table>

-For words that began with nasalized plosives in Old Sindarin, [.TODO when did these disappear?] the mixed mutation brings the nasalized plosive back:
+For words that began with nasalized plosives in Old Sindarin, the mixed mutation brings the nasalized plosive
+back:

 <table class="columns">
 <tr class="head">